StevenY21/SkyProfit/README.md

 - /ah [item]: finds all instances of the item in BIN and lists them from highest to lowest, and attempts to calculate ah flip profit of the item

-Data sourced from: Hypixel Public API and NotEnoughUpdates Master Repo
+Hypixel Skyblock Bazaar and General Item Data Source: Hypixel Public API Hypixel Skyblock Item Recipe Data Source: NotEnoughUpdates Master Repo Hypixel Skyblock Auction House Data(Lowest BINS of all items on AH): https://moulberry.codes/lowestbin.json